What makes Individual I's a Collective We; Coordination mechanisms & costs: Emergence of Impersonal Coordination

-In contrast to PC1, which exhibits positive loadings across all dimensions, Principal Component (PC2) unveils a trade-off mechanism among coordination costs by breaking down administrator and bot activity with positive loadings, in contrast to talk page length and reverts, which exhibit negative loadings.
-Consequently, we refer to PC2 as the ``compensation axis".
-Specifically, when focusing on coordination costs with high loadings, an increase in bot activity is associated with a decrease in reverts.
-Nevertheless, most plausible explanation is that bot activity has the potential to suppress conflicts, as the mechanisms behind bot activity, which is the \emph{impersonal coordination} by the rule, inherently mitigate conflicts and promote smoother coordination~\cite{geiger2013levee}.

-Aligned with the idea that PC2 is primarily linked to potential compensation driven by bot activity, the PC2 scores for each project indicate the extent of alignment with ``impersonal" coordination governed by rules.
-In the inset of Fig. \ref{fig:compensation}b, we present the PC2 scores grouped by the project's age, which serves as a proxy for the article's maturity.
-During the initial stages of a project (left), PC2 scores tend to exhibit negative values, signifying a weak degree of impersonal coordination.
-However, as the articles mature (right), their alignment with PC2 increases, indicating a smooth transition from personnel coordination to impersonal coordination takes place.
+In contrast to PC1, Principal Component 2 (PC2) reveals a hidden trade-off mechanism among coordination costs: one-way coordination (administrator and bot activity) with positive loadings suppresses two-way coordination (talk page and reverts) with negative loadings.
+Consequently, we refer to PC2 as the ``trade-off axis".
+Specifically, when focusing on coordination costs with high loadings, bot activity efficiently suppress conflicts through \emph{impersonal coordination} by rule, inherently mitigating conflicts and promoting smoother coordination~\cite{geiger2013levee, Brinkmann2023}.
+Aligned with the idea that PC2 is linked to impersonal coordination by bot activity, the PC2 scores indicate the effectiveness of rule-based coordination.
+Higher PC2 scores signify more effective coordination by impersonal coordination.
+In the inset of Fig. \ref{fig:compensation}b, we show PC2 scores grouped by project age, a proxy for article maturity.
+Early-stage projects (left) have negative PC2 scores, indicating weak impersonal coordination.
+As articles mature (right), PC2 scores increase, showing a transition from personal to impersonal coordination as Weber's theory of organizational evolution suggested \cite{weinberg1994}.